-- r.
-All parcels shall be entered individually by the despatching Office of Exchange on a Parcel Bill similar to the specimen annexed to the Detailed Regulations of the Parcel Post Agreement of the Universal Postal Union.
-The Despatch Notes, Trade Charge Money Order forms, Customs Declarations, Franking Notes, Advices of Delivery, etc., shall be forwarded with the Parcel Bill. - 2.
+- 1. All parcels shall be entered individually by the despatching Office of Exchange on a Parcel Bill.
+The Despatch Notes, Trade Charge Money Order forms, Customs Declarations, Advices of Delivery, etc., shall be forwarded with the Parcel Bill. - 2.
 Each despatching Office of Exchange shall number the Parcel Bills in the top left-hand corner in an annual series for each Office of Exchange of destination, and as far as possible shall enter below the number the name of the ship conveying the mail.
 A note of the last number of the year shall be made on the first Parcel Bill of the following year.